CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

 - Two basic components of OS
     1) Shell
         - A program which provides a communication platform for users to use hardware.
+        - Shell is an interactive program that communicates with the user through the terminal and with the OS through system calls.
     2) Kernel
         - Kernel is the core component of OS, which is responsible for handling various features such as: process managmenet, memory managmenet, disk managment, IPC etc.
         - The kernel is a computer program at the core of a computer's operating system and generally has complete control over everything in the system.
 The kernel is also responsible for preventing and mitigating conflicts between different processes.
 It is the portion of the operating system code that is always resident in memory and facilitates interactions between hardware and software components.